-The Executive Steering Committee is composed of senior representatives from each core partner and major stakeholders to provide strategic direction and oversight through regular Focus Group meetings.
+The Executive Steering Committee provides strategic direction and oversight through regular Focus Group meetings.
 The Management Team, led by Principal Investigator Michelle Willard, will manage day-to-day operations and coordination.
-The Focus Groups – centralized around industry research and commercialization, innovation and technology, WFD, community engagement, and economic development – report to the Management Team to ensure detailed planning and execution.
-Through the Focus Groups, EPIC provides a platform for state agencies such as the California Energy Commission (CEC), California Air Resources Board (CARB), California Labor Agency, and California Public Utilities Commission to collaborate on WFD, next-generation batteries, emissions reductions, and outreach to DACs while also giving California State University and University of California direct access to the National Lab network for enhanced clean energy, electrochemical, and emissions reduction partnerships.
-The Engine fits nicely with the State of California’s larger plan on clean energy, offering an opportunity to grow alliances with state departments and agencies for continued success.
-As technology innovation springs from the EPIC Engine, the Governor’s Office of Business and Economic Development (GO-Biz), CEC, and CARB have millions of dollars to invest in locating manufacturing in California and increasing private sector R&D and commercialization.
+The Focus Groups – centralized around 1) industry research and commercialization, 2) innovation and technology, 3) workforce development, 4) community engagement, and 5) economic development – report to the Management Team to ensure detailed planning and execution.
+Through the Focus Groups, EPIC provides a platform for state agencies such as the California Energy Commission (CEC), California Air Resources Board (CARB), California Labor Agency, and California Public Utilities Commission to collaborate on workforce , next-generation batteries, emissions reductions, and outreach to DACs while also giving California State University and University of California direct access to the National Lab network for enhanced next-gen energy, electrochemical, and emissions reduction partnerships.
+The Engine fits directly in the State of California’s larger plan on next-generation energy, offering an opportunity to grow alliances with state departments and agencies for continued success.
+As technology innovation springs from the EPIC Engine, the Governor’s Office of Business and Economic Development (GO-Biz), CEC, and CARB have millions of dollars to invest in locating manufacturing in California and increasing private-sector R&D and commercialization.
 Table 3 displays the EPIC key partners and stakeholders.

 Table 3: EPIC Key Partners and Stakeholders